bochinchero/decred-pub/dcrdex_setup.md

-# The Hitchhiker's Guide to the DCR DEX
+# The Hitchhiker's Guide to the DCRDEX

-This is an attempt at a newbie-friendly and easy to follow installation and configuration guide for a DCR DEX client and required nodes.
+This is an attempt at a newbie-friendly and easy to follow installation and configuration guide for a DCRDEX client and required nodes.

 A few points to keep in mind before we get too carried away:

-*   DCR DEX currently requires clients to run full nodes of the supported chains - your system will require approximately ~25 GB of free space for trading DCR & BTC.
+*   DCRDEX currently requires clients to run full nodes of the supported chains - your system will require approximately ~25 GB of free space for trading DCR & BTC.
 *   Your full nodes will need to be online and synched before you can trade, bitcoind in particular can take several hours to a few days depending on your internet speed and hardware.
 *   [dex.decred.org](dex.decred.org) has a one-off registration fee of 1 DCR.
 *   The minimum trade size on [dex.decred.org](dex.decred.org) is currently set to 40 DCR to ensure on-chain fees are less than 1% of the smallest possible trade on DCR/BTC.